 En español | New Jersey’s Nov.
 8 general election will decide races for the U.S. House of Representatives and other local offices.
 The state’s primary was June 7.

-- All voters can submit ballots by mail and safely vote from home.
+- Mail voting: All registered voters can request a no-excuse vote-by-mail ballot and vote from home.

 How do I register to vote?

-How can I get a mail-in ballot?
+How can I get a vote-by-mail ballot?
 Are there important deadlines?

 You can return your mail-in ballot by mail or in person:

-Note that a vote-by-mail ballot cannot be returned to your polling place.
-You can track the status of your ballot with the track my ballot portal.
+Note that a vote-by-mail ballot cannot be returned to your polling place — you must submit it to your county board of elections office or an official drop box.
+You can track the status of your ballot through the Track My Ballot portal.